loinc/comp-loinc/documentation/stats.md

 classes will reside at the root of CompLOINC.
 However, for these classification depth analyses, we are comparing against other subtrees that have a single root, e.g. LoincPart or LoincTerm.
 Therefore, for the depths to be consistent along class types (terms, parts, groups), we have included "master grouping classes" just for this analysis.
-The top level for all grouping clases is http://comploinc/group/ ("GRP"), and the children of this class are all of the roots of each property axis, e.g. http://comploinc/group/component/ ("GRP_CMP"), http://comploinc/group/component-system/ ("GRP_SYS"), and so on.
+The top level for all grouping classes is http://comploinc/group/ ("GRP"), and the children of this class are all of the roots of each property axis, e.g. http://comploinc/group/component/ ("GRP_CMP"), http://comploinc/group/component-system/ ("GRP_SYS"), and so on.

 ## LOINC representation
-LOINC itself does not have an `.owl` representaiton, but for this analysis we constructed one.
+LOINC itself does not have an `.owl` representation, but for this analysis we constructed one.
 The following are some caveats about the representation, by class type.

 **Terms**